lucywyman/recipes/desserts/_posts/2017-05-03-lavender-shortbread-cookies.md

 and form into a ball with your hands.
 Wrap in plastic wrap and refrigerate for at least 30 minutes.
 8. Line cookie sheets with parchment paper.
 Set aside.
-9. On a lightly floured work surface, roll dough out to a 1/4-inch thickness.
+9. On a lightly floured work surface, roll dough out to a ¼-inch thickness.
-10. Use a 1 1/2-inch round cookie cutter to cut cookies, or use a pizza cutter to slice cookies into squares.
+10. Use a 1 ½-inch round cookie cutter to cut cookies, or use a pizza cutter to slice cookies into squares.
 Use a fork to prick cookies.
 Brush very lightly with egg wash and sprinkle with sugar.
 Refrigerate cookies while oven preheats.
 11. Place racks in the center and upper third of the oven.
 Preheat oven to 350 degrees F.